lemonlime0x3C33/lemonlime0x3C33/README.md

 Interested in AI on embedded devices (edge IoT) for security and privacy (mainly vision based at the moment, DNN, CNN type models)

 I am on IRC (libera.chat) @ lemonlime0x3C33
-You can reach out but there is a good chance I see your message and forget to respond, remember a week or later and feel awakward reaching out...
-(I am very easily distracted)
+You can reach out but there is a good chance I see your message and forget to respond, get distracted with something new, remember a week or later and feel awakward reaching out...

 ### ⚙️ &nbsp;lemonlime0x3C33's GitHub Analytics